venkat-mr369/PostgreSQL/mvcc-example.md

 ⚡ Question ?
 You Can **what happens if Session 1 ROLLBACKS instead of COMMIT** (so you see how MVCC discards the uncommitted version)?

-Great 👍 let’s continue with the **ROLLBACK case** so you see how MVCC safely discards uncommitted changes.
+let’s continue with the **ROLLBACK case** so you see how MVCC safely discards uncommitted changes.

 We’ll use the same table: